George F. Gao: Education and career abroad

 In 1991, Gao went to the United Kingdom to study at Oxford University, where he earned his Ph.D. in biochemistry in 1994 under the supervision of David H. L. Bishop and Ernest A. Gould.
 After a three-month stint at the University of Calgary in Canada, he returned to Oxford as a postdoctoral researcher, working under John I. Bell, Andrew McMichael and Bent K. Jakobsen.

 In 1999, Gao moved to Harvard Medical School as a Wellcome Trust International Travelling Fellow and conducted research under Don Craig Wiley and Stephen C. Harrison until 2001.
 From 2001 to 2004, Gao taught at Oxford University, serving as a lecturer, doctoral supervisor, and group leader.

 Career in China

-After 13 years abroad, Gao returned to China in 2004 to serve as Professor and Director of the Institute of Microbiology, Chinese Academy of Sciences (CAS).
+After 13 years abroad, Gao returned to China in 2004 to serve as Professor and Director of the Institute of Microbiology, Chinese Academy of Sciences (IMCAS).
 In 2008 he was appointed Vice President of Beijing Institutes of Life Science and Director of the National Key Laboratory of Pathogenic Microorganism and Immunology of the CAS.
 He has also been an adjunct professor at Oxford since 2010.

 Gao was appointed Deputy Director of the Chinese Center for Disease Control and Prevention in April 2011.
 He was promoted to Director in August 2017, succeeding Wang Yu (王宇).

 In 2015, Gao was appointed Dean of the Savaid Medical School of the University of Chinese Academy of Sciences.
 He also serves as Vice President of the National Natural Science Foundation of China.

 In 2020, Gao contributed to research on SARS-CoV-2.